pencil-user/forum_prototype/README.md

 ------------------------

--Admin username is "admin" and password is "admin123"
+- Admin username is "admin" and password is "admin123"

+- Server is deliberately slowed down to showcase chaching

--Forum uses markdown rules for formatting posts
+- Forum uses markdown rules for formatting posts

--only admin can lock and pin threads.
+- only admin can lock and pin threads.
 Only admin can delete and edit posts and threads not his own

--It is possible to register, but admin needs to approve you so you may post.
+- It is possible to register, but admin needs to approve you so you may post.

--search only looks for titles at the moment
+- search only looks for titles at the moment

 Dušan Benašić dbenasic@zoho.com